MediaBrowser/plugin.video.emby/README.md

 ### Important Notes

 1. If you are using a **low CPU device like a Raspberry Pi or a CuBox**, PKC might be instable or crash during initial sync.
-Lower the number of threads in the [PKC settings under Sync Options](https://github.com/croneter/PlexKodiConnect/wiki/PKC-settings#sync-options): `Limit artwork cache threads: 5`
+Lower the number of threads in the [PKC settings under Sync Options](https://github.com/croneter/PlexKodiConnect/wiki/PKC-settings#sync-options).
 Don't forget to reboot Kodi after that.
 2. **Compatibility**:
     * PKC is currently not compatible with Kodi's Video Extras plugin. **Deactivate Video Extras** if trailers/movies start randomly playing.
     * PKC is not (and will never be) compatible with the **MySQL database replacement** in Kodi.
 In fact, PKC replaces the MySQL functionality because it acts as a "man in the middle" for your entire media library.
     * If **another plugin is not working** like it's supposed to, try to use [PKC direct paths](https://github.com/croneter/PlexKodiConnect/wiki/Direct-Paths)
-3. If you post logs, your **Plex tokens** might be included.
-Be sure to double and triple check for tokens before posting any logs anywhere by searching for `token`

 ### Donations
 I'm not in any way affiliated with Plex.
 Thank you very much for a small donation via ko-fi.com and PayPal if you appreciate PKC.